yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

   soon as your tool is installed—any GA4 properties already configured on the dealership site and expecting ASC Events will receive the events without extra dealer work.
+- Wait to call `gtag("event", ...)` until `gtag("config", "<MEASUREMENT_ID>")`
+  has executed for each measurement ID you intend to use.
+The helper functions above poll `window.dataLayer` for `config` entries and delay the GA4 event until the configuration has run.
 - Push both the generic `dl_asc` event (with the ASC Event name in a field) and the event-specific `dl_<eventName>` to `window.dataLayer` so GTM and other tag management systems can hook into whichever format their workspaces expect.